 7. Work with the Weather

-This might sound like plain common sense, but a lot of people can get so into routines that they forget to mind what the weather’s been doing lately when working on the lawn.
+This might sound like plain common sense, but a lot of people can get so into routines that they forget to mind what the weather’s been doing lately when maintaining a healthy yard.
 If it’s been wet, reduce watering and hold off on mowing until the grass is dry.
 During a period of heat and drought, increase watering while mowing less frequently.

 Comprehensive Lawn Care by LandArt

-If you don’t have the time for keeping up with the yard, or if you worry that you might not do it right, just look to LandArt Solutions for expert help.
+If you don’t have the time for maintaining a healthy yard, or if you worry that you might not do it right, just look to LandArt Solutions for expert help.
 Just tell us what you need, and we’ll get back to you in short order with a quote.
 With LandArt, you can leave the hard work to us when it comes to maintaining a healthy yard.